SymfonyCasts/symfony5/sfcasts/ep4-relations/foundry-relations.md

 answer.

 Next: let's discover a key rule when using Foundry and relationships.
-A rule that, if you forget to follow it, can result in a bunch of random extra records in your database.
+A rule that, if you forget to follow it, might result in a *bunch* of random extra records in your database.